|Title:||The Causal Impact of Attending a Career-Technical High School on Student Achievement, High School Graduation, and College Enrollment|

 Co-Principal Investigators: Eric J. Brunner, Stephen L. Ross

-Purpose: The research team will examine the impact of attending a career technical education (CTE) high school on students' achievement, high school graduation, and college enrollment.
+Purpose: The research team is examining the impact of attending a career technical education (CTE) high school on students' achievement, high school graduation, and college enrollment.
 In recent years, there has been an increasing focus among educators and policy makers on the possibility of CTE to meet the growing need for career readiness among students.
 However, there is limited causal evidence to support the promise of alternative secondary education models that focus on CTE.
-This study will use admissions criteria and longitudinal data to estimate the causal effect of being admitted to and attending one of 16 oversubscribed high schools in the Connecticut Technical High School System (CTHSS), where all students participate in some form of CTE, relative to attending a traditional comprehensive high school with fewer opportunities to access CTE.
+This study used admissions criteria and longitudinal data to estimate the causal effect of being admitted to and attending one of 16 oversubscribed high schools in the Connecticut Technical High School System (CTHSS), where all students participate in some form of CTE, relative to attending a traditional comprehensive high school with fewer opportunities to access CTE.

 Sample: The sample includes approximately 54,000 students who applied to the CTHSS for entrance into one of the 16 schools for admission in 9th grade in the academic years spanning 2006-2007 through 2013-2014.
 These students represent all districts throughout Connecticut from which CTHSS students originated with roughly 40 percent from the state's largest cities.